Common Core

-The Common Core State Standards Initiative is an educational initiative from 2010 that details what K–12 students throughout the United States should know in English language arts and mathematics at the conclusion of each school grade.
-The initiative is sponsored by the National Governors Association and Council of Chief State School Officers.
+The Common Core State Standards Initiative is an educational initiative from 2010 that details what K to 12 students throughout the United States should know in English language arts and mathematics at the conclusion of each school grade.

-The Common Core initiative also seeks to establish consistent educational standards across the states as well as ensure that students graduating from high school are prepared to enter credit-bearing courses at two- or four-year college programs or to enter the workforce.
+The Common Core initiative also seeks to establish consistent educational standards across the states and ensure that students graduating from high school are prepared to enter credit-bearing courses at two- or four-year college programs or to enter the workforce.

 Resources

-ORDER STANDARDS BOOKLETS for Science, Mathematics & English Language Arts/Literacy
+To order standards booklets for Science, Mathematics & English Language Arts/Literacy:

-• Click on “online order” — upper right hand of page
+• Click Online Order in the upper right hand of page

 While the Idaho State Department of Education covers the cost of the materials and printing of the standards booklets, your library will need to cover the cost of shipping and handling.

-More resources are available from the Idaho State Department of Education.
+More resources are available from the Idaho Department of Education.

 Related Articles